-Getting your house ready to put on the market might mean making some renovations, but even if you have the minimal amount to invest to make your place appealing to buyers, don’t forget to appeal to the most basic requirements that perspective buyers have: they expect your home to smell clean.
-When you live in your home day after day, you may become immune to odors; those visiting your home for the first time may react so negatively that they cross your home off the list of potential properties.
+Getting your house ready to put on the market might mean making some renovations, but even if you have the minimal amount to invest to make your place appealing to buyers, don’t forget to appeal to the most basic requirements that perspective buyers have.
+Potential buyers expect your home to smell clean.
+When you live in your home day after day, you may become immune to odors.
+Furthermore, those visiting your home for the first time may react so negatively that they cross your home off the list of potential properties.

 Common Smelly Turn Offs